tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（Web & 小程序）_intl_en.md

 [Error codes](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/global.html) are reduced and optimized.

 **Fixed**
-- After an audio-video chat room was created in the [console](https://console.cloud.tencent.com/im) and a group owner was specified, messages sent by other group members would be repeated on the group owner side after the group owner joined the group.
+- After an audio-video group was created in the [console](https://console.cloud.tencent.com/im) and a group owner was specified, messages sent by other group members will be repeated on the group owner side after the group owner joins the group.
 - When groups were created and terminated in the [console](https://console.cloud.tencent.com/im) or using a RESTful API frequently, the SDK did not deliver the [TIM.EVENT.GROUP_SYSTEM_NOTICE_RECEIVED](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/module-EVENT.html#.GROUP_SYSTEM_NOTICE_RECEIVED) event.
 - [getMessageList](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/SDK.html#getMessageList) failed to get the group message list occasionally.